-According to the survey results, most City respondents rate the convenience, reliability, and cost of the current collection service provided as good or excellent.
-Therefore, moving to an exclusively private or public collection system does not currently provide any advantages to City users.
-However, data suggests that additional City collection routes may be needed in the future, and the City should continue to evaluate the number of residences and routes collected to make necessary adjustments to maintain the same great service its customers appreciate.
+According to the survey results, most city respondents rate the convenience, reliability, and cost of the current collection service provided as good or excellent.
+Therefore, moving to an exclusively private or public collection system does not offer city users any advantages.
+However, data suggests that additional city collection routes may be needed in the future, and the City should continue to evaluate the number of residences and routes collected to make necessary adjustments to maintain the same great service its customers appreciate.

-Based on the survey results, most of the County respondents were happy with the current collection service that is provided by the private hauler.
-Moving to an exclusively public collection system for County users does not offer any advantages.
-The County does not have the equipment or staff to provide the service to the county residents.
+Based on the survey results, most of the County respondents were happy with the current collection service that the private hauler provides.
+Moving to an exclusively public collection system for county users does not offer any advantages.
+The County does not have the equipment or staff to serve the county residents.
 Adding this service would be a significant capital cost to the County.

-Additionally, 61 percent of City survey respondents and 75 percent of County survey respondents are not interested in the PAYT system.
-Special wastes are included in the 3,000 pound waste allotment.
-Handling special wastes is costly and the City is unable to recover all of the costs to process the materials.
+Additionally, 61 percent of city survey respondents and 75 percent of county survey respondents are not interested in the PAYT system.
+Special wastes are included in the 3,000-pound waste allotment.
+Handling special wastes is costly, and the City is unable to recover all the costs to process the materials.
 To recover the costs of processing and disposing of special wastes, excluding these wastes from the allowed 3,000 pounds and/or lowering the allotted permit amount could be considered.
-Another option to limit abuse of the system is to set a daily maximum for disposal.
+Another option to limit system abuse is to set a daily maximum for disposal.
 These changes to the permit system would necessitate a cost-of-service study to determine appropriate charges, which may result in a modified PAYT program.
-Addressing accounting discrepancies and establishing mechanisms for both the City and County to improve accuracy for recycling and waste tracking are necessary.
+Addressing accounting discrepancies and establishing mechanisms for the City and County to improve recycling and waste tracking accuracy are necessary.

 The survey results reported that 58 percent of city survey respondents are interested in universal recycling.
-If the City chooses to begin universal recycling, implementing single-stream recycling, is recommended.
+If the City chooses to begin universal recycling, implementing single-stream recycling is recommended.
 Single-stream recycling offers operational efficiencies for the City and convenience for residents because it simplifies the process and encourages greater participation.
-Therefore, establishing a single-stream universal recycling program for city residents should be evaluated further while considering that the monthly fee is higher than what survey respondents indicated they are willing to pay.
-Of County survey respondents, 48 percent expressed a desire for more waste diversion opportunities, including recycling and composting.
-To accommodate these needs, it is recommended to establish two additional drop-off sites in the County for recyclables, yard waste, and solid waste.
+Therefore, establishing a single-stream universal recycling program for city residents should be evaluated further, considering that the monthly fee is higher than survey respondents' willingness to pay.
+Of county survey respondents, 48 percent desired more waste diversion opportunities, including recycling and composting.
+To accommodate these needs, it is recommended to establish two additional drop-off sites in the county for recyclables, yard waste, and solid waste.
 For city residents, a subscription-based yard waste program is recommended, allowing residents to opt into curbside collection.
 Starting with a subscription-based service will help gauge interest and feasibility.
-For County residents, due to the distance between residential stops, curbside yard waste collection is not feasible;

-instead, yard waste should be accepted at the additional drop-off sites.
+For county residents, due to the distance between residential stops, curbside yard waste collection is not feasible; instead, yard waste should be accepted at the additional drop-off sites.
 This gradual approach requires minimal initial infrastructure and capital.

 As determined by the survey results, the public is pleased with the existing Transfer Station, and they do not wish to relocate the Transfer Station to another property.
 The existing Transfer Station is undersized for the traffic.
 The Transfer Station gets congested, and the City would benefit from some improvements.
-The public would like to have additional locations for waste disposal and recyclables drop-off in the County.
-Providing additional locations for waste disposal would decrease the traffic at the Transfer Station.
+The public would like additional locations for waste disposal and recyclables drop-off in the County.
+Providing additional waste disposal locations would decrease the Transfer Station's traffic.
 The compost facility at the Landfill should be upgraded to process yard waste more efficiently.
 An upgrade to the compost facility will be needed if the City and County proceed with an enhanced yard waste collection program.